 Exercise 3: MIDI Control of Auzzie

 We’re learning how to...

 - adjust parameters using external MIDI controls, and

 How to Do This Exercise

-Working on the assignment is a two-stage process.
+Working on the assignment is a three-stage process.

 Be sure you understand what each of these Max objects does:

 - the p object (and the Edit > Encapsulate command)

 - inlet, outlet (in subpatches)